Sal1316/my-tech-blog-3000/README_O.md

 THEN I am taken to the homepage and presented with existing blog posts that include the post title and date created

-WHEN I click on an existing blog post in the homepage, THEN I am presented with the post title, contents, post creator’s username, and date created for that post,
+✅ WHEN I click on an existing blog post in the homepage, THEN I am presented with the post title, contents, post creator’s username, and date created for that post,
 - and have the option to leave a comment.
-  `not working bc it only leaves comment to blog post depending on what user is logged in.`
+- should not display the Update/Delete option at this point.

 WHEN I enter a comment and click on the submit button while signed in THEN the comment is saved and the post is updated to display the comment, the comment creator’s username, and the date created
-  `Dont believe this is working properly.
-Posts should have thier own comments, not all the users comments.`
+`bug: comments are being left on anohter blog instead of the one selected.`

-✅ WHEN I click on the dashboard option in the navigation THEN I am taken to the dashboard and presented with any blog posts I have already created and the option to add a new blog post
+WHEN I click on the dashboard option in the navigation THEN I am taken to the dashboard and presented with any blog posts I have already created and the option to add a new blog post

-WHEN I click on the button to add a new blog post
-THEN I am prompted to enter both a title and contents for my blog post
+✅ WHEN I click on the button to add a new blog post in dashboard page, THEN I am prompted to enter both a title and contents for my blog post `May need to break out the input boxes into their own page since its asking for it here.`

-WHEN I click on the button to create a new blog post THEN the title and contents of my post are saved and I am taken back to an updated dashboard with my new blog post
+✅ WHEN I click on the button to create a new blog post THEN the title and contents of my post are saved and I am taken back to an updated dashboard with my new blog post

 WHEN I click on one of my existing posts in the dashboard THEN I am able to delete or update my post and taken back to an updated dashboard

-WHEN I click on the logout option in the navigation THEN I am signed out of the site
+✅ WHEN I click on the logout option in the navigation THEN I am signed out of the site

 WHEN I am idle on the site for more than a set time